kdomi18/final_sc/README.md

 Node: https://nodejs.org/en/download/  (you need to be able to run npm commands in cmd so you can try `npm -V` to see if you have npm installed)
 xampp: https://www.apachefriends.org/download.html  (preferably get the version that supports php 8.0)
 ## Deployment
-1. Download the database from https://drive.google.com/drive/folders/1FrhJF4DO-G8iDTTVq1XmW2JmMLiP8GnL?usp=sharing and extract files
+1. open xampp control panel and start apache service and mysql service
+2. create a database in myphpadmin and call it laravelblog
-2. Copy the extratcted folder and paste it into ...\xampp\mysql\data folder in your computer
+3. Copy the extratcted folder and paste it into ...\xampp\mysql\data folder in your computer
-3. Download the code from this repository (you can use `git clone https://github.com/kdomi18/final_sc` in cmd if you have git installed)
+4. Download the code from this repository (you can use `git clone https://github.com/kdomi18/final_sc` in cmd if you have git installed)
-4. open xampp control panel and start apache service and mysql service
-5. Open 2 command prompts and navigate to the downloaded folder of the project in both of them
+6. Open 2 command prompts and navigate to the downloaded folder of the project in both of them
-6. In the first cmd run `npm run watch`
+7. In the first cmd run `npm run watch`
-7. in the second cmd run `php artisan serve`
+8. in the second cmd run `php artisan migrate` and `php artisan serve`
-8. open your browser and follow the link provided after you put `php artisan serve`
+9. open your browser and follow the link provided after you put `php artisan serve`
-9. from here use credentials to register and then log in and explore the blog
+10. from here use credentials to register and then log in and explore the blog
-10.